vectordotdev/vector-k8s-examples/helm/README.md

 `vector-agent` (and `vector-aggregator` in the future) can be used to deploy individual components, if you like having separate helm releases better.

-In this example, we'll be using the `vector` chart.
-Currently, it only includes `vector-agent` and will deploy Vector as a `DaemonSet`.
+In this example, we'll be using the `vector-agent` chart.

 ## Prepare `values.yaml` and inspect the generated template